The Intelligence Layer

 What I owned

-My role focused on experience definition, interaction patterns, and trust models, working within engineering-defined AI constraints.
+I focused on experience definition, interaction patterns, and trust models, working within engineering-defined AI constraints.

 SearchAI